-In this sewing tutorial I will show you how to sew a skirt with an elastic waistband.
-This is a midi skirt with lining, no zipper necessary, the elastic waistband is exposed.
+In this sewing tutorial, I will show you how to sew a skirt with an elastic waistband.
+This is a midi skirt with lining, no zipper necessary, and the elastic waistband is exposed.
 I sewed the skirt from micro pleated fabric with pleats that are set.
 The skirt is made from one pleated panel and has only one side seam.
 It has some gathers at the waist.
 This is an easy project for beginners.
 You don’t even need any pattern.

 What you’ll need for the elastic waist skirt (see more about each item in the article below)

 - Fabric for the skirt

 Attention!
 If you like the video format, at the bottom of this tutorial, look for a YouTube video on How to sew a skirt with an elastic waistband where you will find really helpful information on … well, how to make a skirt with an elastic waistband.
 For a more complete picture, I recommend exploring both versions.